omagm/new_taxonomy/readme.md

 ## Overview

+Start first by reading the [taxonomy description](./taxonomy_description.md) to understand the concepts and ideas behind this project.

 ```/app``` contains the MCP server to manage data.
 It can be connected to Claude Desktop or others to manage the tree via chat.

 ```/schemas``` contains the schema definitions for the data models used in the MCP server.